WeebNetsu/nclientv3/README.md

 ### FAQs

-- Does this work on iOS?
-I don't own any Apple products, so not sure 🤷
+- Does this work on iOS? - I don't own any Apple products, so not sure 🤷
+- I am just getting a blank screen? - nHentai might be blocked in your country, try using a VPN or Proxy

 ## Contributing